-According to police, there was a fight at Club Crucial between Harris and Ford in the early hours of Jan.
-1 which led to the shooting of three women, two of whom died.
+Police Chief Eddie Driggers said a fight at Club Crucial between Jimmie Harris and Montreal Ford in the early hours of Jan.
+1 led to the shooting of three women, two of whom died.

-Warrants were served against Harris for the murder of Debra Randall Martin, and Montreal Ford for the murder of Janet Royal.
-According to investigators, Harris is the stepson of Janet Royal and Ford is the son of Sabrina Green who was shot on Jan.
+During a press conference on Thursday, Driggers announced that warrants would be served against Jimmie Harris for the murder of Debra Randall Martin, and Montreal Ford for the murder of Janet Royal.
+According to Driggers, Harris is the stepson of Janet Royal and Ford is the son of Sabrina Green, who was shot on Jan.
 1 but survived the incident.

-Following the fight at the club, police say Harris went to a home on Aintree Avenue at 4:55 a.m. and shot Green who survived the shooting.
+A report released by NCPD on Thursday states that Harris then went to a home on Aintree Avenue at 4:55 a.m. and shot Green, who survived the shooting.

 Then Ford went to a home on Niagra Street and shot Janet Royal at 5:40 a.m., according to police.
 Police say at 6:40 p.m., Harris went to a home on Ventura Avenue and shot Debra Martin Randall.

 According to NCPD investigators, the victims responded to knocks on their front doors, at which point someone fired multiple shots through the door, striking and killing the victims.
 Investigators say shell casings were found in the front yards of all three homes.